How To Calculate Your One Rep Max

-In my experience, the vast majority of gym-going guys want to know what the maximum amount of weight they can lift is.
+In my experience, the vast majority of gym-goers want to know what the maximum amount of weight they can lift is.

-It’s a guy thing, a macho thing – but it’s the truth, and it’s a rare guy that works out that doesn’t care about this (to some degree, at least).
+It’s a rare person that works out often who doesn’t care about this (to some degree, at least).

 But all of that aside, there is actually another very important reason why knowing your one rep max can be useful…